On this itinerary, we accompany visitors to sites linked to the culture and memory of the Jewish people in Romagna.

 Evidence of the presence of a Jewish community in Ferrara can also be found in the mediaeval quarter, where the ghetto where the community was segregated from 1627 until the Unification of Italy can be found.
 Its main road was Via Mazzini, where the historical shops and old buildings have maintained their original structure.

-Finally, we had to conclude the first stop on our itinerary at MEIS, the National Museum of Italian Judaism and the Shoah.
+Finally, we must conclude the first stop on our itinerary at MEIS, the National Museum of Italian Judaism and the Shoah.
 Not far from the former ghetto, it is housed in a complex that was once the city’s prison.

-The aim MEIS has set itself is not only to bear witness to some of the most painful event experiences by Italian Jewish communities, but above all, to narrate the history, thoughts and culture of Italian Judaism.
+The aim MEIS has set itself is not only to bear witness to some of the most painful events experienced by Italian Jewish communities, but above all, to narrate the history, thoughts and culture of Italian Judaism.

 The garden thus helps the public to appreciate Jewish culture through its smells and flavours.
-It also satisfies certain, fairly common questions – for example, the reasons Jews don’t eat pork – and forces visitors to reflect on the differences, as well as the many similarities, with other traditions.
+It also answers certain, fairly common questions – for example, the reasons Jews do not eat pork – and forces visitors to reflect on the differences, as well as the many similarities, with other traditions.